SaturnFramework/Saturn/docs/content/explanations/overview.md

 #### Kestrel and ASP.NET Core

 ASP.NET Core is a cross-platform, high-performance, open-source framework for building modern, cloud-based, Internet-connected applications.
-Kestrel is a cross-platform web server for ASP.NET Core based on `libuv`, a cross-platform asynchronous I/O library
+Kestrel is a cross-platform web server for ASP.NET Core based on `libuv`, a cross-platform asynchronous I/O library.
+ASP.NET Core documentation can be found [here](https://docs.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-3.1)

 #### [Giraffe](https://github.com/giraffe-fsharp/Giraffe)

 Giraffe is an F# micro web framework for building rich web applications.
 It has been heavily inspired and is similar to [Suave](https://suave.io), but has been specifically designed with ASP.NET Core in mind and can be plugged into the ASP.NET Core pipeline via middleware.
 Giraffe applications are composed of so-called HttpHandler functions which can be thought of as a mixture of Suave's WebParts and ASP.NET Core's middleware.
+As Saturn shares many basic helper functions with Giraffe it's highly recommended to also check out [Giraffe documentation](https://github.com/giraffe-fsharp/Giraffe/blob/master/DOCUMENTATION.md)

 ### Saturn moons